apocalyptech/snakebirdsolver/README.md

 Usage
 =====

-Theoretically runnable with any Python 3 (and probably Python 2), though it more or less requires PyPy3/PyPy.
-Processing is slow enough with PyPy3 that I can't imagine running it in CPython.
+This should be runnable with any Python 3 (and probably Python 2), and will benefit from being run against PyPy/PyPy3.
+Processing times should be at least halved when running with PyPy.

-The `colorama` Python module is required for some output colorization when running interactively, and the `numpy` module is used to do some tuple arithmetic.
+The `colorama` Python module is required for some output colorization when running interactively.

 To solve a level: